auditOne/documentation/markdowns/What_is_staking.md

 This is a more energy-efficient alternative to the original [Proof-of-Work](Proof_of_work.md) model that is used by Bitcoin for example.

 Staking can be a great way to generate passive income, especially because some networks offer high interest rates for staking. <br>
-But before you get started, it's important to fully understand how crypto staking works.
+But before you get started, it's important to fully understand how staking works.

 ## How staking works